alexruperez/ARAutocompleteTextView/README.md

 In addition to observing the standard `UITextView` notifications (i.e. `UITextViewTextDidChangeNotification` and friends), you can use `[ARAutocompleteTextView autoCompleteTextFieldDelegate]` to listen for certain events.
 This is particularly useful if you are collecting analytics.

-Be careful setting the delegate, internally implements the method `- (BOOL)textView:(UITextView *)textView shouldChangeTextInRange:(NSRange)range replacementText:(NSString *)text` to avoid replacing "double space" by "space with dot" in iOS7.

 # Etc.

 * Use this in your apps whenever you can, particularly email addresses -- your users will appreciate it!